 Cheap Car Rentals by City

 Major destinations can also offer independent rental agencies unaffiliated with a national brand.
-It can be worth exploring these options if you’re on a shoestring budget or want to exhaust every opportunity, such as looking for rental cars in Orlando, rental cars in Denver, or rental cars in Miami.
+It can be worth exploring these options if you’re on a shoestring budget or want to exhaust every opportunity.

 Consider One-Way Rentals

 One-way rentals are another possibility to find a savings loophole for same-city rentals.
 For example, you might be able to pick up at an off-site location and drop it off at your departure airport.

 It only takes a few extra minutes to perform this search so it’s worth exploring.

 You might also explore this option to drive in one direction and book a flight back home.
 For instance, a common tactic is driving rental cars from Florida back to the northern states during the winter or early spring as the “snowbirds” drive them south for an extended stay.